-Computer Applications - This full-year class provides a review of proper keyboarding techniques by learning to type by touch.
-Using Microsoft Office 2010, presentation skills, databases, spreadsheets, charting and word processing skills will be introduced.
-Students will become proficient in creating MLA reports, employment letters, resumes, office memos, basic PowerPoint presentations, and Excel worksheets.
+Computer Applications - Instructor: Mrs. Chambers or Mr. Drake This full-year class provides a review of proper keyboarding techniques by learning to type by touch.
+Using Microsoft Office 2010, students will become proficient in creating MLA reports, employment letters, resumes, office memos, PowerPoint presentations, Excel worksheets, and managing a database.
 This class is a prerequisite to Web Programming.

-Computer Science - Prerequisite: Web Programming This full-year class is an introductory course in computer science.
-Because the design and implementation of computer programs to solve problems involve skills that are fundamental to the study of computer science, a large part of the course is built around the development of computer programs that correctly solve a given problem.
-These programs should be understandable, adaptable, and, when appropriate, reusable.
+Computer Science - Prerequisite: Web Programming - Instructor: Mrs. Ledford This class is an introductory course in computer science.
+Using Java, a large part of the course is built around the development of computer programs that correctly solve a given problem.
 At the same time, the design and implementation of computer programs is used as a context for introducing other important aspects of computer science, including the development and analysis of algorithms, the development and use of fundamental data structures, the study of standard algorithms and typical applications, and the use of logic and formal methods.
-In addition, the responsible use of these systems is an integral part of the course.
-Students will learn programming languages C++, Java, and PHP.

 Driver's Education - Instructor: Mr. Seymour - General Safety: Developing safe habits and attitudes to reduce the chances of an accident.
 This course will provide knowledge and initiate responses which will eventually lead to socially acceptable patterns of behavior.
 Drivers Education: Provides the learner with the basic concepts, techniques and knowledge of safe driving practices and driver skills for safe operation of a vehicle.
 Additional $200 fee is required.